AniketSonje/.NET-Group/eklavya's/git-guide.md

             -git add. //which will add changes
             -git commit -m "your commit comment" // this will commit your changes in repo -git push // this will upload all
+   ## [git pull]:
+        - open cmd in your explorer and use git pull to reload and update all changes!